Saturday, November 11, 2023

 MIAA Division 2B Championship Results, 11/11/23

 Wayland athletes visited the Wrentham Developmental Center course for the third and final time this season with the stakes at their highest for the MIAA Division 2B Championship.
 This is the first of two rounds in the state tournament; unlike with other sports there are no power rankings and brackets.
 Every school with a team can enter up to seven runners with the top five comprising a scoring team.
-Qualifying for next week's Meet of Champions is another matter entirely, as only the top teams and individuals not on those top teams make it to the final stage.
+Qualifying for next week's Meet of Champions is another matter entirely.
+Only the top teams and the fastest individual finishers who aren't on those top teams make it to the final stage.

 Under sunny skies and with a persistent wind blowing from the northwest, the boys raced first.
 The course was running quite fast with the rain from earlier in the week having long since been absorbed into the ground.
 The early pace was quite fast overall.
 Luke Chisum and Will Jackson ran together hanging back somewhat early on and then making their move together in the second half of the race.
 They were followed by senior captain Daniel Narvaez who hit an even pace, much like Kyle Reece did behind him.
 Rounding out the scoring five was Matthew Tan, continuing his season long progress.
 The Wayland team was rounded out by Adrian Narvaez and Jayden Newland in their first high school cross country race at this level.
 With a timing mat at the finish line that the runners also pass over at the three kilometer mark, it's possible to see how runners fared relative to the rest of the field over the race's final stages.
 No one from Wayland dropped more than a couple of spots and the majority moved up through the field, led by Chisum who passed twelve people over the final two kilometers of the course.